 Corn on the cob used to be one of my favorite things to eat in the summer when I was growing up.
 My mom would boil it and serve it piping hot, so I inserted the corn cob holders into each end of the corn, slathered on a bit of butter and ate it left to right, row by row.

-I still love my corn today, and during the summer I prepare it weekly.
-I normally cook up a few ears at a time and either eat it right off of the cob like I did in my childhood, or remove the kernels and toss them into my dishes during the week.
+I love corn even more today, and during the summer I prepare it weekly.
+I normally cook up a few ears at a time and either eat it right off of the cob like I did in my childhood, or remove the kernels and toss them into salads and recipes during the week.

 There’s nothing like biting into the plump, crisp kernels and tasting that milky, sweet flavor.
 To me, corn just tastes like summer.